12. Work Related Vehicle Safety (including Workplace Transport Safety and Driving for Work)

 The Driving for Work Award, as part of the overall Occupational Safety Awards, requires entrants to demonstrate evidence of the following in relation to driving for work: policy, planning, practice, measuring performance and reviewing performance.
 It also includes Work Related Vehicle Safety.

-The entrant who scores highest in Section 10 relating to Work Related Vehicle Safety (including Driving for Work) will win the “Driving for Work Award” sponsored by Merrion Fleet Management Ltd. This award will be made in addition to whatever other award the successful organisation has achieved.
+The entrant who scores highest in Section 12 relating to Work Related Vehicle Safety will win the “Driving for Work Award”.
+This award will be made in addition to whatever other award the successful organisation has achieved.

 This is not an exhaustive list but presents a structure for applicants.